 Language in Canada

 Canada is officially bilingual (English and French).
 The use of the two languages reflects the country's mixed colonial history - Canada has been under both British and French rule.
 However, while the federal government must operate in both languages as much as is practical, use of each language outside government varies widely across the country.

-In almost all of the province of Québec, as well as parts of New Brunswick and Ontario, French is the dominant language; in most of the rest of the country, English predominates.
+In almost all of the province of Quebec, as well as parts of New Brunswick, French is the dominant language; in most of the rest of the country, English dominates.
 Montréal, Ottawa and Moncton have large concentrations of fluently bilingual people.
-Immigration has also changed the language picture considerably; while not official languages, Chinese, Hindi, Punjabi, Arabic and other languages are often heard on the streets of Canada's largest cities.
+Immigration has also changed the language picture considerably; while not official languages, Chinese, Punjabi, Arabic and other languages are often heard on the streets of Canada's largest cities.

 Browse our Video Guides